Counselling

 Career Counselling and Career Education

 Students will develop a broad understanding of major theories of career development and related assessments.
 They will explore historical and cross-cultural perspectives on the meaning of work and considerations for career development, counselling, and education with diverse populations and in diverse settings.
 Students will also critically examine the role career plays in psychological well-being and they will apply theoretical concepts to their own process of career development.
-Note: Students may get credit for only one of CNPS 3320 or EDUC 3320 as these are identical courses.
+This course is equivalent with EDUC 3320.
+Students may earn credit for only one of these courses.

 Level: UG